-Can you hop?
-Jumping up and down on just one leg isn’t easy.
-Even bunnies don’t “hop” for real: they really jump off both back feet.
-So hopping is the big challenge in the game hopscotch.
-More than 1,000 years ago, soldiers in the Roman army got exercise by hopping through numbered squares drawn on the ground.
-Little kids liked the game so much that they copied it.
-They drew their own smaller squares, and that’s where hopscotch came from!
-In hopscotch you can write whatever numbers you like, throw rocks to block squares, and make up your own rules.
-So you can invent your own new game every time.
+Hopping on just one leg is hard.
+So more than 1,000 years ago, Roman soldiers got stronger by hopping through numbered squares drawn on the ground.
+Little kids liked the game so much that they copied it – and that’s where hopscotch came from!
+You can write whatever numbers you like, throw rocks to block squares, or make up your own rules.
+But you do have to hop.

 Wee ones: What shapes do you see on this hopscotch board?

 Little kids: If you write the numbers 1 through 8 in order on your hopscotch board, what number do you write before the 6?
 Bonus: If your hopscotch board has spaces 1 through 10, how many hops do you do if you land only on the odd numbers once each?